PriyankaTomar2209/Web-Scrapping/README.md

 # Web-Scrapping
-Web Scrapping using python libraries such as beautiful soup and request
+Web Scrapping-wikipedia using python libraries such as beautiful soup and request